Strung: Development

-On October 1, 2021, it was announced that Alan B. McElroy would write and direct Help, with Jason Blum and Tyler Perry producing the film.
-On May 16, 2025, it was announced that Chloe Bailey, Lynn Whitfield, Lucien Laviscount, Anna Diop, Coco Jones and Romy Woods would star in the film, with Malcolm D. Lee replacing McElroy as the director.
+On October 1, 2021, it was reported that Alan B. McElroy would write and direct Help, with Jason Blum and Tyler Perry producing the film.
+On May 16, 2025, it was announced that Chloe Bailey, Lynn Whitfield, Lucien Laviscount, Anna Diop, Coco Jones, and Romy Woods would star in the film, with Malcolm D. Lee replacing McElroy as the director.

 Filming

 Principal photography was reported to be beginning in Cape Town, South Africa on March 7, 2025, prior to the announcement of the cast.

+Music

+Ali Shaheed Muhammad and Adrian Younge composed the score for the film.

 Release

-Help is set to be released in the United States by Universal Pictures.
+Strung premiered at the American Black Film Festival on May 27, 2026, and was released on June 26, 2026 by Peacock.